PUBNAVETRA · A Purple Wins Instrument

 AI Investment Governance

-Boards are asked about AI readiness, model risk, vendor dependency, and drift — without a shared instrument to measure any of it.
+Boards are asked about AI readiness, model risk, and vendor dependency — with no shared instrument to measure any of it.
 NAVETRA prices AI-related execution risk as one exposure inside the governed portfolio of ten.
-AI deployment governed from an outcome lens — what is it delivering against the execution risk it was meant to reduce?
+AI deployment governed from an outcome lens — what is it delivering against the risk it was meant to reduce?

 Human Capital Investment Governance